Karl Bilimoria, MD, MS

 Dr. Ju received her MD from the University of Kansas and her bachelors in biomedical engineering from Washington University in St. Louis, MO.
 She is the first resident to enter the 0-5 Integrated Vascular Surgery residency program at Northwestern in 2009, and will finish her training in 2016.

 Jennifer Paruch, MD

 Dr. Paruch began her first year as the Surgical Oncology Scholar-in-Residence at the ACS in July 2012 after completing three years of general surgery residency at the University of Chicago.
 As a Clinical Scholar, she has worked on several surgical quality improvement initiatives, including the ACS NSQIP Risk Calculator, a review of program accreditation, developing cancer quality measures, and evaluating hospital performance for cancer surgery.

 Dr. Paruch completed her undergraduate education at the University of Chicago and medical education at the University of Michigan.
-She is currently a categorical general surgery resident at the University of Chicago.
 Her career plans and interests are in surgical oncology, surgical outcomes, and surgical ethics.